basp/oni/README.md

 Or someething quite like it.

 ### Creating and Manipulating Objects
-Say you want to login with `John Doe` but you can't because there is no player object.
-If you look at `oni.erl` and the `init` function you'll see how you can do this but here's a quick rundown.
+Say you want to login with `Monster` but you can't because there is no player object that corresponds to that player name.
+Below is a step by step guide on how to create a new player object and logging in connecting to it.

-Boot an Erlang shell with the `oni/ebin` files.
-Make sure they are built, something like this:
+Start with booting an Erlang shell with the `oni/ebin` files.
+Make sure they are built, with something like this:

     > cd oni
     > ./make.ps1